currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 ## _Ahead-of-time_ (AOT) vs _just-in-time_ (JIT)

-There is actually only one Angular compiler.
+There is actually only one Currin compiler.
 The difference between AOT and JIT is a matter of timing and tooling.
 With AOT, the compiler runs once at build time using one set of libraries;
 with JIT it runs every time for every user at runtime using a different set of libraries.